EdwardLab/EdwardLab/README.md

 John Denver
 Darius Rucker

-Dark and dusty, painted on thesky
+Dark and dusty, painted on the sky
 Misty taste of moonshine, teardrop in my eye
+country roads, take me home
 _To the place i belong_